guangjinpan/LWLM/README.md

 This repository contains the implementation of the paper:  **"Large Wireless Localization Model (LWLM): A Foundation Model for Positioning in 6G Networks."**

+If you have any questions or suggestions, feel free to contact me at **guangjin.pan@chalmers.se**.Thank you very much for your feedback, it can effectively motivate me and help improve this project.

 ## 🏋️‍♂️ Contributions
 **Hybrid self-supervised learning framework for LWLM:** We propose a novel hybrid SSL pretraining framework for wireless localization tasks that jointly optimizes three objectives: (i) spatial-frequency masked channel modeling (SF-MCM) to capture local and global correlations across antennas and subcarriers, (ii) domain-transformation invariance (DTI) for enforcing consistency across spatial-frequency and angle-delay domains, and (iii) position-invariant contrastive learning (PICL) for capturing robust, location-dependent semantics invariant to BS configurations.
 While SF-MCM builds upon existing masked modeling techniques, DTI and PICL are newly introduced.
 This joint learning framework enables the model to acquire diverse, configuration-invariant, and location-aware representations from unlabeled CSI.

 **Task-adaptive decoders for downstream localization tasks:** We develop lightweight task-specific decoders for key downstream localization tasks, including ToA estimation, AoA estimation, single-BS localization, and multi-BS fusion.
 To support an arbitrary number of BSs, the multi-BS decoder extends single-BS models with an attention-based fusion module that adaptively aggregates the location estimates of each BS.

-If you have any questions or suggestions, feel free to contact me at **guangjin.pan@chalmers.se**.
-Your feedback is highly appreciated and can help improve this project.

 ## 🔧 How to Run